Dovetail vs Respondent

 Cons

-• Steep learning curve for new users setting up workflows
+• Steep learning curve for advanced features and custom analysis workflows

 Respondent